 The scene continues with Jesus “alone on the land” and the disciples out in the middle of the lake struggling to make any headway against the “wind”.
 Jesus is on land separated from the disciples by an expanse of water.
 What if we look at this scene from a metaphorical perspective?
 In previous posts I have explored the idea that Jesus is a window between two worlds, the physical and spiritual.
 The land represents the physical world and the water represents the spiritual realm sometimes referred to as the Kingdom of God.
 As “cave dwellers” accustomed to the earthly realm Jesus’ disciples are having trouble seeing how to navigate the spiritual sea that surrounds them.
 I think that is the purpose of many of the miracles and events that the disciples experience.
 It is an effort to help them see this hidden reality and learn how to navigate it.

 Most of the disciples in the boat were experienced fisherman.
 They would have seen, and lived through, many storms on the lake, but this storm was somehow different.
 I think Jesus was allowing them to experience the wind and waves to make a point and help to channel their hearts toward God.
-He wanted this experience, just like the experience with Jairus’ daughter, to change their souls and their conception of how big God is how much of what is going on around them is happening outside their earthly senses.
+He wanted this experience, just like the experience with Jairus’ daughter, to change their souls and their conception of how big God is and how much of what is going on around them is happening outside their earthly senses.

 Jesus walks out onto the lake intending to cross to the other side.
 Interestingly, Jesus was about to walk by the disciples in the boat until they cried out to Him.
 I think this is key.
 They did the right thing, they called out to God, but for the wrong reason.
 They called out because “they all saw him and were terrified”.
 What God is looking for is strong and courageous sailors on the spiritual sea that surrounds us.
 This means setting aside our fears of physical danger and focusing on the One who has extended His arm to save us.
 It did not matter how accomplished and skilled these fisherman were at navigating and operating a boat.
 Jesus wanted them to understand that the sea they were really navigating has nothing to do with wind, wetness, and waves.
 They were wading into deep water and needed to ask for help in crossing it.